melosomelo/dotfiles/README.md

 and creates a new sudo user named `mateus`, while `setup.sh` installs and configures the relevant pieces of software.

-To start the installation, execute the following command:
+To perform the installation, execute the following command:

 ```
 curl https://raw.githubusercontent.com/melosomelo/dotfiles/main/install.sh > install.sh && chmod +x ./install.sh && ./install.sh
 ```

-After the installation is complete, the script will prompt you to check if you want to download and execute the setup script.
+After the installation is complete, the script will prompt you to check if you want to download and execute the `setup.sh` script.
+If you want to perform the setup later, download the script just as previously with `install.sh` and **make sure to execute the script as the newly created user!**